COVID: Is England scrapping self-isolation too soon? | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-England is ditching self-isolation for positive COVID cases, leaving scientists concerned about variants, the spread of COVID and sick people being forced to work.
+England is ditching self-isolation for positive COVID-19 cases, leaving scientists concerned about variants, the spread of the coronavirus and sick people being forced to work.

 Masks haven't been mandatory for a while, now England has scrapped mandatory self-isolation for positive COVID cases as well

-The legal requirement to self-isolate after testing positive for COVID-19 has been lifted in England and scientists are concerned the changes will lead to more infections and potential new variants.
+The legal requirement to self-isolate after testing positive for COVID-19 has been lifted in England, and scientists are concerned that the changes will lead to more infections and potential new variants.

-As of February 24, people no longer legally have to self-isolate, but the UK government says that until April 1, it still advises people who test positive to stay at home and avoid contact with others for five days and then test negative two days in a row.
+As of February 24, people no longer legally have to self-isolate, but the UK government says that, until April 1, it still advises people who test positive to stay home and avoid contact with others for five days and then test negative two days in a row.

-Mask-wearing and social distancing has not been compulsory in England since late January.
+Mask-wearing and social distancing have not been compulsory in England since late January.

-Zoe Hyde, an epidemiologist at the University of Western Australia, told DW that while easing quarantine requirements for contacts of cases may be justified if protocols like testing negative were in place, this was not the case for positive cases.
+Zoe Hyde, an epidemiologist at the University of Western Australia, told DW that, while easing quarantine requirements for contacts of cases could be justified if protocols such as testing negative were in place, this was not the case for positive cases.

-"Ending the requirement for known cases to isolate is completely at odds with public health," said Hyde.
+"Ending the requirement for known cases to isolate is completely at odds with public health," Hyde said.

 "It's a recipe for more transmission, more waves of disease, new variants, and sustained disruption to health systems and the economy," she added.

-But Catherine Bennett, chair in epidemiology at Deakin University in Australia, pointed out that the change in rules won't result in all positive cases choosing not to self-isolate.
+But Catherine Bennett, chair in epidemiology at Deakin University in Australia, told DW that the change in rules wouldn't result in all positive cases choosing not to self-isolate.

-"This is part of the transition to living alongside the virus where we move away from rules that are increasingly difficult to enforce," Bennett told DW.
+"This is part of the transition to living alongside the virus where we move away from rules that are increasingly difficult to enforce," Bennett said.

-Sarah Pitt, a principal lecturer at the University of Brighton and fellow at the UK-based Institute of Biomedical Science, said she is worried people who are ill with COVID and should be resting will be under pressure to go to work once the isolation requirement falls.
+Sarah Pitt, a principal lecturer at the University of Brighton and fellow at the UK-based Institute of Biomedical Science, told DW that she worries that people who are ill with COVID-19 and should be resting would be under pressure to go to work once the isolation requirement falls.

-"This might affect the time it takes for them to recover, might increase the risk of them developing long COVID, and they can also infect other people," Pitt told DW.
+"This might affect the time it takes for them to recover, might increase the risk of them developing long COVID, and they can also infect other people," Pitt said.

 The loss of financial assistance for people who are too ill to work adds another layer of pressure.